Ilona-CT/CS50_2020_course/README.md

 # CS50_2020_course

 credit.c - checks whether a cc is valid using Luhn's Algorithm and then prints out whether it is AMEX, MASTERCARD, VISA or INVALID.
 Using longs as not introduced to arrays just yet.
+Full description at https://cs50.harvard.edu/x/2020/psets/1/credit/.